encoredev/encore/docs/how-to/template-engine.md

 ## Static files

-In the above example we are serving a stylesheet from the `/public` path.
-We use the `api.static` function to serve all files in the `./assets` directory under the `/public` path prefix.
+In the above example we are fetching a stylesheet from the `/public` path.
+We can use the `api.static` function to serve all files in the `./assets` directory under the `/public` path prefix:

 ```ts
 // Serve all files in the ./assets directory under the /public path prefix.